 IEP vs 504 Plan

-Section 504 of the Rehabilitation Act (1973) is a federal civil rights law that prohibits discrimination against individuals with disabilities.
-This assures that a child with a disability has equal access to an education by providing accommodations and/or modifications as needed.
+Since Section 504 prohibits discrimination against individuals with disabilities, it assures that a child with a disability has equal access to an education by providing accommodations and/or modifications as needed.
 A 504 plan provides services and changes to the environment to help the student learn alongside his/her peers, in the general education classroom, whereas an IEP may require services in a separate classroom such as a resource room and/or the general classroom.
-Furthermore, Section 504 has a broader definition of disability than IDEA (limited to one or more of 13 categories of disabilities).
-Therefore, a child that doesn’t qualify for special education services may qualify for assistance under Section 504.
+Furthermore, Section 504 has a broader definition of disability than IDEA, therefore, a child that doesn’t qualify for special education services may qualify for assistance under Section 504.
 The US Office of Special Education Programs outlines specific components to be included in all IEPs, so across all school districts, IEPs have a similar format.
 On the other hand, 504 plans have no template, thus will vary from district to district.